Not Checking References Could Cost You Dearly

 A long time ago, in a galaxy far, far away…

 In an article I read recently, a 46-year-old airline pilot named Nigel Francis-McGann had used a reference from an ex-employee named Desilijic Tiure to land a job as Captain at West Atlantic UK.
-An unusual name, granted.
-“A name that probably comes from a far off land”, perhaps thought the person checking references.
-And they were right, the reference did come from a long way away… but no-one expected Desilijic Tiure to come from another galaxy entirely!
+An unusual name.
+“A name that probably comes from a far off land” perhaps thought the reference checker.
+They were right; the reference did come from a long way away… but no-one expected Desilijic Tiure to come from another galaxy entirely!

 Desilijic Tiure, you see, is Jabba the Hutt’s real name, so naturally, when West Atlantic UK found out that the reference (which claimed he previously worked as an airline captain) was bogus and that he did not have the qualifications to, you know… PILOT A PLANE CARRYING HUNDREDS OF PASSENGERS, Francis-McGann was fired.

-West Atlantic UK offered Francis-McGann the opportunity to resign, which he did, but then he subsequently claimed three months’ notice pay, being his contractual entitlement had he resigned with notice.
+West Atlantic UK offered Francis-McGann the opportunity to resign, which he did, but then he subsequently claimed three months’ notice pay, being his contractual entitlement had he resigned.
 West Atlantic launched a counterclaim, for recovery of the employee’s training costs, as he had signed an agreement stating these were repayable if he was terminated within the first six months of his employment.